Research-Informatics/code-library/src/redgate.md

 ### Leveraging Redgate Effectively

 _Suggestions_
-The default setting may be too responsive and overwrite your code; consider adding a delay and altering the key for insert.
+<br>The default setting may be too responsive and overwrite your code; consider adding a delay and altering the key for insert.
 ![Suggestions screenshot]({{ site.baseurl }}/img/sqlprompt.png)